niranjanadevi-s/Calc/README.md

 Step 4: Write JavaScript program for implementing five different operations.

 Step 5: Validate the HTML and CSS code.

-Step 6: Publish the website in the given URL.
 ## PROGRAM :
 ## index.html
 ~~~